Zebrahead

-Zebrahead is an American rap-punk band from La Habra, California.
-Formed in 1996, the band has released thirteen studio albums to date.
+Zebrahead is an American rock band from La Habra, California, formed in 1996.
+The group's current line-up comprises rapper Ali Tabatabaee, bassist Ben Osmundson, drummer Ed Udhus, lead guitarist Dan Palmer and lead vocalist and rhythm guitarist Adrian Estrella.
+Playing a style of music that merges elements of pop-punk and hip hop music, they have released thirteen studio albums.

+The band was formed in 1996 by Tabatabaee, Osmundson and Udhus, as well as vocalist and rhythm guitarist Justin Mauriello and lead guitarist Greg Bergdorf.
+Mauriello departed from the group in 2004, following the release of the band's fifth studio album Waste of MFZB.
+His role was filled in 2005, with the addition of Matty Lewis, who made his debut on Broadcast to the World (2006).
+Bergdorf then departed from the group in 2013, being replaced by Palmer, who was first featured on Call Your Friends (2013).
+In 2021, Lewis left the band and was replaced by Estrella.

 History

 1996–2001: Formation and early years

-Zebrahead was formed in La Habra, California in summer 1996 by guitarist Greg Bergdorf and drummer Ed Udhus, (both formerly of the band 409), bassist Ben Osmundson (formerly of 3-Ply) and singer/rhythm guitarist Justin Mauriello (formerly of Once There).
-All four musicians, whose bands at the time shared the same practice space, became acquainted with one another after experimenting with different music styles together.
-This led to all four leaving their respective bands and forming their own and naming it Zebrahead.
+In summer 1996 in La Habra, California, guitarist Greg Bergdorf and drummer Ed Udhus (both formerly of the band 409), bassist Ben Osmundson (formerly of 3-Ply) and singer/rhythm guitarist Justin Mauriello (formerly of Once There) all became acquainted with one another after experimenting with different music styles together, as the bands they were in at the time shared the same practice space.
+Subsequently, all four left their respective bands to form their own, which they named Zebrahead.
 Inspired by bands such as Fugazi and Descendents and uninterested in the local musical trends of the time, Zebrahead began experimenting and incorporating elements of hip-hop into their sound, leading to the inclusion of rapper Ali Tabatabaee as a co-vocalist.
 The first song ever composed was "Check", which was later included on their first demo tape, One More Hit, released shortly after.

 The band issued their self-titled debut album in April 1998 through indie label Doctor Dream Records, before signing with major label Columbia Records to release their mainstream debut Waste of Mind later that year.
 The album contains several re-recorded songs from their demo release alongside new tracks, including the minor radio hit "Get Back", which charted at No. 32 on the U.S. Hot Modern Rock Tracks charts.
+This album's version of "Check" also appeared on the soundtrack for the game Tony Hawk's Pro Skater 3.

 The band's follow-up Playmate of the Year was released in August 2000 and charted at No.4 on the U.S. Top Heatseekers chart.
 The extended play Stupid Fat Americans followed in February 2001 as a Japan-exclusive release.